thin-edge/thin-edge.io/docs/src/understand/digital-twin.md

 A child device is a device that is attached to the equipment.
-A child device can have further nested child devices as well, forming a hierarchy, with the main device as root and the services as leafs, zooming in from the piece of equipment into its parts.
+A child device can have further nested child devices as well, forming a hierarchy, with the main device as root and the services as leaves, zooming in from the piece of equipment into its parts.

 ### Device Profile